kedro-org/kedro/docs/source/data/data_catalog.md

 ```
 where `--load-version` is dataset name and version timestamp separated by `:`.

 A dataset offers versioning support if it extends the [`AbstractVersionedDataSet`](/kedro.io.AbstractVersionedDataSet) class to accept a version keyword argument as part of the constructor and adapt the `_save` and `_load` method to use the versioned data path obtained from `_get_save_path` and `_get_load_path` respectively.
-In Kedro version 0.18.2, the following datasets support versioning:
+In versions of Kedro from 0.18.2 onwards, the following datasets support versioning:

 - `kedro_datasets.api.APIDataSet`
 - `kedro_datasets.holoviews.HoloviewsWriter`